 Hong Kong filmmaker John Woo’s intoxicating action cinema was heavily inspired by Melville’s neo-noir films.
 The narrative revolves around a self-possessed assassin named Ah Jong (Chow Yun-Fat).
 During a contract job in a nightclub, he accidentally blinds the club’s singer.
 Consumed by guilt, Jong befriends her and takes care of her.
-He takes one final hit job in order to get her operated for an expensive cornea transplant abroad.
+He takes one final hit job in order to get her operated on for an expensive cornea transplant abroad.
 Jong’s plans, however, are thwarted by his triad boss and a competent police detective.

 The Killer is a fantastic mix of melodrama, vivid characterizations, and over-the-top shoot-outs.
-While Le Samourai is more grounded and downbeat assassin cinema, The Killer provides an entertaining tale of male bonding and honour.
+While Le Samourai is more grounded and downbeat assassin cinema, The Killer provides an entertaining tale of male bonding and honor.
 The balletic action choreography has influenced plenty of action movies in the subsequent decades.
 In fact, there’s no John Wick without the rapturous gun plays from the John Woo movies.

 4. La femme Nikita (1990)

 One of Luc Besson’s most memorable works, La Femme Nikita sees the director at the top of his game.
 The film revolves around Nikita, who is sentenced to prison after killing a policeman during a robbery.
 However, her handlers fake her death and train her as an elite assassin instead.
 Her dysfunctional life is thrown into chaos when a mission goes awry.
 In the middle of helping Viktor, a hardened operative clean up the evidence, her personal life is constantly endangered due to the double life she’s been leading.